Quantum dynamics under simultaneous and continuous measurement of noncommutative observables: Abstract

 \section{Abstract}

-We consider simultaneous and continuous measurement of two non-commutative observables of the system whose commutator is not necessarily a $c$-number.
-We revisit the Arthurs-Kelly model and generalize it to simultaneously measure two observables of the system.
-Using this generalized model, we continuously measure the system by following the scheme proposed by Scott and Milburn [Phys.
-Rev. A {\bf 63}, 042101(2001)].
-We find the unconditioned master equation reduces to the Lindblad form in the continuous limit.
-Besides, we also find the master equation does not contain a cross term of these two measurements.
+We consider simultaneous and continuous measurement of two noncommutative observables of the system whose commutator is not necessarily a $c$-number.
+We revisit the Arthurs-Kelly model and generalize it to describe the simultaneous measurement of two observables of the system.
+Using this generalized model, we continuously measure the system by following the scheme proposed by Scott and Milburn [Scott and Milburn, \href{https://doi.org/10.1103/PhysRevA.63.042101}{Phys.
+Rev. A {\bf 63}, 042101 (2001)}].
+We find that the unconditioned master equation reduces to the Lindblad form in the continuous limit.
+In addition, we find that the master equation does not contain a cross term of these two measurements.
 Finally, we propose a scheme to prepare the state of a two-level system in an external field by feedback control based on the simultaneous, continuous measurement of the two observables.